Houseplants That Deter Insects

 Here are some of the most common pests that house plants can be used to help deter:

-- Mosquitoes: A variety of plants and herbs keep these pesky flying insects away, including citronella plants, lemongrass, basil, mint, sage, rosemary, marigolds, lavender, and catnip.
+- Mosquitoes: A variety of plants and herbs keep these pesky flying insects away acting as natural mosquito repellents, including citronella plants, lemongrass, basil, mint, sage, rosemary, marigolds, lavender, and catnip.

 - Fruit flies and gnats: These small flying pests may come from different families, but they’re deterred by a number of the same house plants.
 Nearly any plant on this list will help ward off these winged pests — or in the case of the flytrap, eat them.